Qarj/WebImblaze/MANUAL.md

 #### addcookie

 This is used to add an additional cookie to an outgoing HTTP request without overwriting the existing cookies.

-The cookie will be added for the current step only.
+The cookie will be added for the current step only - for that reason this parameter is deprecated.
+Use the `setcookie` parameter instead.

 ```
     addcookie="LASTVIEWEDJOB_COOKIE=4830075"